stephvk130/2025-MAMA-Prediction/README.md

 ## 2025 MAMA Prediction

-MAMA awards (Mnet Asian Music Awards) is an annual event that awards outstanding achievements in the K-pop and Asian music industry.
+MAMA awards (Mnet Asian Music Awards) is an annual ceremony that awards outstanding achievements in the K-pop and Asian music industry.
 2025 MAMA would be held in November 28 - 29 in Hongkong, China.

 This repository is for a data science project that predicts the 2025 MAMA Winners of three major awards:
 - Best Female Group